Thinking about climbing The Broadmoor Seven Falls in Colorado Springs? Here’s everything you need to know.

 Let me tell you about those stairs.

-Heights have never bothered me (see my pieces about Beartooth Highway and Zion National Park Canyon Overlook Trail), and yet as I looked at those 224 steps up the side of a mountain, I was suddenly afraid.
+Heights have never bothered me.
+See my pieces about the Pikes Peak Cog Railway, also owned by The Broadmoor; Beartooth Highway; and Zion National Park Canyon Overlook Trail), and yet as I looked at those 224 steps up the side of a mountain, I was suddenly afraid.

 I also doubted I could actually climb them.
 It was our first day at high elevation, I’d already walked uphill for nearly a mile, and I’m not in the best shape (I have been working on it).